segmentstream-com/segmentstream-com.github.io/_docs/for-developer/snippet.md

 2. Replace `<PROJECT_ID>` with your unique project id.

->The DigitalDataManager snippet should be declared after the global variable `window.digitalData` and the jquery plugin.
+>The SegmentStream snippet should be declared after the global variable `window.digitalData` and the jquery plugin.

-### <a name="2"></a>Installing DigitalDataManager on your own CDN
+### <a name="2"></a>Installing SegmentStream on your own CDN
 ------
 In this case, no adBlock systems can interrupt the loading of scripts located within your domain.
-To install DigitalDataManager on your CDN - you need to perform the following steps:
+To install SegmentStream on your CDN - you need to perform the following steps:

 1. Copy the snippet and paste it into the code for each page of your site.
 ```JavaScript